N-acetylneuraminate synthase

-The 3 substrates of this enzyme are phosphoenolpyruvate, N-acetyl-D-mannosamine, and H_{2}O, whereas its two products are phosphate and N-acetylneuraminate.
+The three substrates of this enzyme are phosphoenolpyruvic acid, N-acetyl-D-mannosamine, and water.
+Its products are the sialic acid, N-Acetylneuraminic acid and orthophosphate (P_{i}).
+The enzyme has been characterised from Neisseria meningitidis and Escherichia coli.

-This enzyme belongs to the family of transferases, specifically those transferring aryl or alkyl groups other than methyl groups.
+This enzyme is a transferase, specifically those transferring aryl or alkyl groups other than methyl groups.
 The systematic name of this enzyme class is phosphoenolpyruvate:N-acetyl-D-mannosamine C-(1-carboxyvinyl)transferase (phosphate-hydrolysing, 2-carboxy-2-oxoethyl-forming).
 Other names in common use include (NANA)condensing enzyme, N-acetylneuraminate pyruvate-lyase (pyruvate-phosphorylating), and NeuAc synthase.
-This enzyme participates in aminosugars metabolism.